 - Successful completion of at least 48 semester credit hours (or equivalent) of college or university studies, including at least one semester course in the natural sciences (biology, chemistry, earth sciences, physics) and one in the social sciences (anthropology, economics, geography, political science, sociology).

-- A moderately high degree of physical fitness, including the ability to swim competently, to participate in the occasional overnight hike, and to work outside for extended periods in all weather.
+- A moderately high degree of physical fitness, including the ability to swim competently (semester programs only), to participate in the occasional overnight hike, and to work outside for extended periods in all weather.

 - Non-native speakers of English must demonstrate competency in English in an interview situation.